matwilso/matwilso.github.io/_posts/robot-future.md

 It's best if you can get first hand experience building systems and working on the nitty-gritty details.
 And for this, its' good to choose small problems because they will let you train in a few hours on a single machine, rather than weeks on a full cluster.

-I'm building something you can think of like an MNIST of world modeling / learned simulators, called [boxLCD](https://github.com/matwilso/boxLCD).
+I'm building something like an MNIST of world modeling / learned simulators, called [boxLCD](https://github.com/matwilso/boxLCD).
 It's meant to be a testbed for developing ideas and algorithms in this space.
 It uses box2D physics and very low resolution, binarized images for rendering, and it aims to capture as much structure of the full real world learned simulator / world model problem as possible, while remaining much quicker and easier to run experiments and iterate ideas on.